The Emergency Toilet Project

 Project Background

 Several recent disasters in the United States have caused damage to portions of water and wastewater systems, leaving major metropolitan areas without access to clean water and flushable toilets for prolonged periods.
-Emergency managers, among others, have recognized a need to improve post-disaster sanitation management and educate communities on how best to manage human waste.
+Our region’s emergency managers, among others, recognized a need to improve post-disaster sanitation management and educate communities on how best to manage human waste.

 Reproduction of Materials